spiceai/docs/spiceaidocs/docs/data-connectors/databricks.md

 ### Parameters
 - `endpoint`: The endpoint of the Databricks instance.
+- `mode`: The execution mode for querying against Databricks.
+The default is `spark_connect`.
+Possible values:
+  - `spark_connect`: Use Spark Connect to query against Databricks.
+  - `s3`: Query directly from Delta Tables in S3.
+- `format`: The format of the data to query.
+The default is `deltalake`.
+Only valid when `mode` is `s3`.
+Possible values:
+  - `deltalake`: Query Delta Tables.
 - `databricks-cluster-id`: The ID of the compute cluster in Databricks to use for the query.
+Only valid when `mode` is `spark_connect`.

 ### Auth